kamino410/cv-snippets/README.md

 Monoral / stereo camera calibration using checker board.

 ## camera_distortion_simulator
-Simulator of camera's intrinsic / distortion parameters.
+Simulator of camera's intrinsic and distortion parameters.

 ## coreml
 Sample software of machine learning using coreML.